-Covid-19 Expected To Influence Holiday Travel - The Southern Maryland Chronicle
+COVID-19 Expected To Influence Holiday Travel - The Southern Maryland Chronicle

 AAA Members Find Savings at Shell

-AAA members who decide to hit the road can fill up for even less at Shell stations when they join the Fuel Rewards® program at AAA.com/Shell from November 15 to December 31.
-In addition to the five cents per gallon everyday offer, members will receive an additional 10 cents off per gallon on their first three fill-ups after joining for the first time as a Fuel Rewards® member, for a total savings of 15 cents.
+AAA members who decide to hit the road can fill up for even less at Shell stations when they join the Fuel Rewards® program at AAA.com/Shell through Dec.
+31. In addition to the five cents per gallon everyday offer, members will receive an additional 10 cents off per gallon on their first three fill-ups after joining for the first time as a Fuel Rewards® member, for a total savings of 15 cents.